Sharpness-aware Quantization for Deep Neural Networks: Introduction

 \section{Introduction}

-With powerful high performance computing and large amounts of labeled data, convolutional neural networks (CNNs) have dramatically improved the accuracy of many visual tasks, such as image classification\cite{krizhevsky2012imagenet} and dense prediction\cite{noh2015learning}, to the level of being ready for real-world applications.
-Despite the great breakthroughs that deep learning has achieved, the considerable computational overhead and model size greatly hampers the development and deployment of deep learning techniques at scale, especially on resource-limited devices.
-To obtain lightweight compact models, many network quantization methods~\cite{hubara2016binarized,zhou2016dorefa} have been proposed to tackle the efficiency bottlenecks.
+With powerful high-performance computing and massive labeled data, convolutional neural networks (CNNs) and Transformers have dramatically improved the accuracy of many computer vision (CV) and natural language processing (NLP) tasks, such as image classification~\cite{he2016deep,dosovitskiy2020image}, dense prediction~\cite{ren2015faster,carion2020end}, sentence classification~\cite{wang2018glue,devlin2018bert}, and machine translation~\cite{McCann2017LearnedIT,vaswani2017attention}, to the level of being ready for real-world applications.
+Despite the remarkable breakthroughs that deep learning has achieved, the considerable computational overhead and model size greatly hampers the development and deployment of deep learning techniques at scale, especially on resource-constrained devices such as mobile phones.
+To obtain compact models, many network quantization methods~\cite{hubara2016binarized,zhou2016dorefa} have been proposed to tackle the efficiency bottlenecks.

 Despite the high compression ratio, training a low-precision model is very challenging due to the discrete and non-differentiable nature of network quantization.
-Compared with the full-precision ones, the low-precision models represent weights, activations, and even gradients with only a small set of values, which limits the representation power of the quantized models and result in a sharp loss landscape~\cite{liu2021adam}.
-As illustrated in Figure~\ref{fig:loss_landscape}, the converged quantized model reveals much sharper local minima than the full-precision counterpart.
-In this case, a small change in weights coming from the quantization noise or gradient update may cause severe loss fluctuations in sharp regions, making more gradients unreliable during optimization.
-As a consequence, it reflects the degraded generalization capability for the low-precision models in light of the higher probability to get trapped in poor local minima, leading to a significant performance drop.
+In contrast to the full-precision ones, the low-precision models represent weights, activations, and even gradients with only a small set of values, which limits the representation power of the quantized models.
+As shown in Figure~\ref{fig:loss_landscape}, a slight change in full-precision weights coming from the gradient update or quantization noises might incur \jing{large} change in quantized weights due to discretization, which leads to \jing{drastic} loss fluctuations and results in much sharper loss landscape~\cite{liu2021adam}.
+As a result, the enormous loss fluctuations make gradients unreliable during optimization, which misleads weight update and thus incurs a performance drop.

-There have been some studies showing that the flatness of minima of the loss function found by stochastic gradient-based methods results in good generalization ~\cite{hochreiter1995simplifying,keskar2017large,dziugaite2017computing,jiang2019fantastic}.
-Recently, Sharpness-aware Minimization (SAM)~\cite{foret2021sharpnessaware} is proposed to simultaneously minimize loss value and loss sharpness.
-To reduce the difficulty of training and improve the generalization ability of the low-precision models, it is straightforward to apply SAM for training.
-However, the introduced small perturbations in SAM might be diminished by the discretization process in network quantization.
-As a result, SAM might be reduced to the trivial loss minimization in this case.